Facebook Tracking Pixel

 What Conditions Can Be Treated by a Physiotherapist?

-Several conditions that affect the musculoskeletal, neurological, and respiratory systems can be treated with physiotherapy.
-Spinal problems such as back pain, sciatica, and stiff/painful neck; joint problems such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions such as Repetitive Strain Injury (RSI), are among the conditions that can be treated by a physiotherapist.
+Physiotherapy can assist in treating a range of conditions that affect the musculoskeletal, neurological, and respiratory systems.
+Some of the conditions that can be treated by a physiotherapist include spinal problems such as back pain, sciatica, and stiff/painful neck; joint problems such as arthritis, injury, and pain/swelling/stiffness in joints like shoulders, hips, and ankles; and injuries to muscle, ligaments, cartilage, and tendons, including conditions like Repetitive Strain Injury (RSI).

 In addition to the treatment of other conditions, physiotherapy can be useful for post-surgical rehabilitation, including rehabilitation after orthopaedic surgery like hip and knee surgery, and general physiotherapy after general surgery.
 Furthermore, physiotherapy can help with fractures by speeding up the healing process and assisting in the regaining of full function once the bones have healed.

-Knowledge of the various conditions that physiotherapy can help with can aid in determining whether it is a suitable treatment option for your particular needs.
+Understanding the various conditions that physiotherapy can help with can be beneficial in determining whether it is a suitable treatment option for your specific needs.

 chartered physiotherapist